 If you have a DSLR camera, use a lens hood.
 The bigger the hood, the less of a chance there is for the light to bounce off your lens at an angle.
 If you don’t have a lens hood or you are using a phone or a digital camera, put your hand over the top to shield the light.
 Be aware of where the light source is coming in.
 If it is on your side, the more of a chance it has to bounce off the lens or again shield the lens with your hand in the direction that the light is coming in.
 If you are using a DSLR camera, a UV filter on your lens can also work against you in this instance and you might want to take it off.
 (This is why a lot of IR cameras don't pick up as many of these 'orbs' as the UV filter is removed.)
 The good thing is that ghosting is picked up by your viewfinder or your screen so you should be able to see it before you snap the photo.

 There you have it!
 It is actually a really easy concept to get your head around and it is easy to explain to people.
 For some just knowing it is lighting bouncing off the lens at an angle is enough while other people do need the more complicated diagrams and want to start talking about elements inside the lenses and I am tuning out just thinking about it as well.
 It is also worth noting that Ghosting is actually a term used in photography to cover a form of motion blur as well (something I will cover in another post) but this particular form of ghosting is a type of lens flare.
 Light is the number one thing to take into consideration in photography.
 It controls everything so we need to understand the effect it has on our photos.
-When we fully understand the effect that light has on photos, we can debunk 99.9% of genuine photographs that cross our path.
-Hate to be the buzz kill.
+When we fully understand the effect that light has on photos, we can debunk 99% of genuine photographs that cross our path.
+That other 1% well that is why we are here isn't it?

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!